 Many devotees believe that Saibaba was a Satguru, an enlightened Sufi Pir, or a Qutub.
 Sai Baba’s “Real Name”, ”date of birth” and “place of birth” are unknown.
 He was called “ SAI ” upon his arrival at Shirdi, Maharashtra.
 First of all, Mahalsapati greeted him with the words ‘Ya Sai!’, meaning ‘Welcome Sai!’.
 Sai means saint and in terms Sanskrit, “Sakshat Eshwar” or the divine.
 Thus Sai Baba denotes “holy father”, “saintly father” or “poor old man”.

-Sai Baba is a most popular saint from India, is worshipped around the world.
+Sai Baba is the most popular saint from India, is worshipped around the world.
 He had no love for perishable things and his sole concern was self-realization.
 He taught a moral code of love, forgiveness, helping others, charity, contentment, inner peace, and devotion to God and guru.
 Sai Baba’s teaching combined elements of Hinduism and Islam.
 He gave the Hindu name Dwarakamayi to the mosque he lived in, practiced Hindu and Muslim rituals, taught using words and figures that drew from both traditions, and was buried in Shirdi.
 One of his well-known epigrams, “Sabka Malik Ek” (“One God governs all”), is associated with Islam and Sufism.
 He always uttered, “Allah Malik”(“God is King”).

 Eleven Assurances of Sai Baba